Comptes rendus de l'Académie des Sciences: 1994–2001

 The areas published in Série II were slowly split into other publications in ways that caused some confusion.

-In 1994, Série II, which covered physics, chemistry, astronomy and geosciences, was replaced by Série IIA, exclusive to geosciences, and Série IIb, dedicated to chemistry, astronomy and the now-distinct mechanics and physics.
+In 1994, Série II, which covered physics, chemistry, astronomy and geosciences, was replaced by Série IIA and Série IIB.
+Série IIA was exclusive to geosciences, and Série IIB covered chemistry and astronomy and the now-distinct mechanics and physics.

-In 1998, Série IIB covered mechanics, physics and astronomy, as chemistry had now its own publication, Série IIC.
+In 1998, Série IIB covered mechanics, physics and astronomy; chemistry got its separate publication, Série IIC.

-In 2000, Série IIB became dedicated exclusively to mechanics, whereas astronomy was redefined as astrophysics and, along with physics, was now being covered by the new Série IV.
-The latter began publishing in March, however Séries IIB published two more issues, in April and May, still containing material on physics and astrophysics, before starting a new run (under the same title) also in May dedicated solely to mechanics.
+In 2000, Série IIB became dedicated exclusively to mechanics in May.
+Astronomy got redefined as astrophysics, which along with physics was covered by the new Série IV.
+Série IV began publishing in March; however, Séries IIB published two more issues on physics and astrophysics in April and May before starting the new run.

 2002 onwards

 The present naming and subject assignment was established in 2002: